Open cluster: Historical observations

 The prominent open cluster the Pleiades, in the constellation Taurus, has been recognized as a group of stars since antiquity, while the Hyades (which also form part of Taurus) is one of the oldest open clusters.
 Other open clusters were noted by early astronomers as unresolved fuzzy patches of light.
-In his Almagest, the Roman astronomer Ptolemy mentions the Praesepe cluster, the Double Cluster in Perseus, the Coma Star Cluster, and the Ptolemy Cluster, while the Persian astronomer Al-Sufi wrote of the Omicron Velorum cluster.
+In his Almagest, the Roman astronomer Ptolemy mentions the Praesepe Cluster, the Double Cluster in Perseus, the Coma Star Cluster and the Ptolemy Cluster, while the Persian astronomer Al-Sufi wrote of the Omicron Velorum cluster.
 However, it would require the invention of the telescope to resolve these "nebulae" into their constituent stars.
 Indeed, in 1603 Johann Bayer gave three of these clusters designations as if they were single stars.

 The first person to use a telescope to observe the night sky and record his observations was the Italian scientist Galileo Galilei in 1609.
 When he turned the telescope toward some of the nebulous patches recorded by Ptolemy, he found they were not a single star, but groupings of many stars.
 For Praesepe, he found more than 40 stars.
 Where previously observers had noted only 6–7 stars in the Pleiades, he found almost 50.
 In his 1610 treatise Sidereus Nuncius, Galileo Galilei wrote, "the galaxy is nothing else but a mass of innumerable stars planted together in clusters."
 Influenced by Galileo's work, the Sicilian astronomer Giovanni Hodierna became possibly the first astronomer to use a telescope to find previously undiscovered open clusters.
 In 1654, he identified the objects now designated Messier 41, Messier 47, NGC 2362 and NGC 2451.

-It was realized as early as 1767 that the stars in a cluster were physically related, when the English naturalist Reverend John Michell calculated that the probability of even just one group of stars like the Pleiades being the result of a chance alignment as seen from Earth was just 1 in 496,000.
-Between 1774–1781, French astronomer Charles Messier published a catalogue of celestial objects that had a nebulous appearance similar to comets.
+It was realized as early as 1767 that the stars in a cluster were physically related, when English naturalist Reverend John Michell calculated that the probability of even just one group of stars like the Pleiades being the result of a chance alignment as seen from Earth was just 1 in 496,000.
+Between 1774 and 1781, French astronomer Charles Messier published a catalogue of celestial objects that had a nebulous appearance similar to comets.
 This catalogue included 26 open clusters.
 In the 1790s, English astronomer William Herschel began an extensive study of nebulous celestial objects.
 He discovered that many of these features could be resolved into groupings of individual stars.
 Herschel conceived the idea that stars were initially scattered across space, but later became clustered together as star systems because of gravitational attraction.
 He divided the nebulae into eight classes, with classes VI through VIII being used to classify clusters of stars.